-Before you decide to fry a turkey, understand that it is not like frying catfish.
+Before you decide to fry a turkey, understand that it is not like frying catfish or shrimp.
+Most of all, you need to know that it is extremely dangerous if you don't know what you are doing.
 You need the proper equipment and the proper area in which to fry.
-Most of all, you need to know that it is extremely dangerous if you don't know what you are doing.
-Before you undertake this fun, but perilous technique, check out this article from State Farm insurance called Tips on How to Deep Fry a Turkey Safely.
+Before you undertake this fun, but perilous technique, check out this article from State Farm Insurance called Tips on How to Deep Fry a Turkey Safely.
 Here's a sheet you can download from FEMA with safety tips for frying Turkey.
 Please be safe!

 A beautiful baked ham is also a common offering at our Holiday tables.
 In some regions of the country, it's the go-to headliner of the family tradition.
 Like a turkey, Hams are versatile and delicious, but a lot simpler to handle.
 The natural flavors of smoked ham are perfect partners for seasonings and flavors we readily associate with the Holidays.

 Two Styles of Ham

 Here are two ways to prepare your Holiday Ham, baked and double-smoked.